The Assessment Toolkit Initiative

 Major/Department Equity Reports

 While some inequities can be observed within individual courses, others are apparent when we go up a level and consider student experiences across a complete program.
 Building on the utility of the Course Equity Reports, we are currently working with stakeholders to design Major/Department Equity Reports to consider student outcomes at this higher level.
 Key metrics include attrition across the major and GPA both in and out of the major.
-We are currently prototyping these reports.
+See a sample report.

 - Eric Bell (LSA)